RaresMarin/Stereochimie/README.md

 # Stereochimie
-Project for chemestry about stereochemestry
+Project for chemestry about stereochemestry.